 10) It’s too expensive.

-Gym fees, good food, personal training, workout wear, supply of Optimum Nutrition Gold Standard Whey Protein, a tub of International Protein Extreme Mass, multivitamins, the list goes on… it does add up.
+Gym fees, good food, personal training, workout wear, supply of Optimum Nutrition Gold Standard 100% Whey Protein, Optimum Nutrition Amino Energy, a tub of International Protein Extreme Mass, multivitamins, the list goes on… it does add up.
 But what does your money get you?

 If done right, getting fitter and healthier improves practically everything, in every way.
 Things you enjoyed before you can still do, but for longer.
 Even the “naughty treats” are less naughty when you’re so active.
 A block of chocolate between friends is often a shared experience of guilt.
 If you all work out hard and have it ONLY as a treat, it becomes a celebration of achievement (just not too often).